In re Hypodermic Products Antitrust Litigation

 Case No.: MDL No. 1730

-Wexler Wallace serves as co-lead class counsel on behalf of hospitals, pharmacies and other purchasers of hypodermic products manufactured by Becton Dickinson.
-The Plaintiffs allege that Becton maintained a monopoly in the disposable hypodermic products market by “bundling” products to reduce or eliminate competition in one of the “bundled” product markets.
+Wexler Wallace served as Co-Lead Class Counsel on behalf of hospitals, pharmacies and other purchasers of hypodermic products manufactured by Becton Dickinson.
+The plaintiffs alleged that Becton maintained a monopoly in the disposable hypodermic products market by “bundling” products to reduce or eliminate competition in one of the “bundled” product markets.
 As a result, healthcare providers and others paid more for these Becton products than they should have paid for the anti-competitive monopoly.
 On March 17, 2014, final approval was granted to a class-wide settlement for $22 million.